fowles/unleashing-protobuf-evolution/index.md

 **SLOW DOWN**

-**Fortunately, protobuf has semantics for unknown fields baked into it.
-Schema evolution has been planned for from the beginning and is thus handled smoothly.**
+**The server won't know about the address field, but fortunately Protobuf has semantics for unknown fields baked into it.
+Schema evolution has been planned for from the beginning and is therefore handled smoothly.**

 You could imagine adding new tag types.
 But that requires updating parsers to accept the new format and waiting years to decades for all existing parsers to